 The end of the world?
 Yes.
 Do you still want to make this road trip?
 Then read more tips and information below because driving on the Dempster Highway requires preparation.

-We drove from Alaska via Taylor Highway and Top of the World Highway.
+We drove from Alaska via Taylor Highway and the odd town of Chicken and Top of the World Highway.
 We stopped for two days in unique Dawson City to prepare for our adventure drive to the Arctic Ocean and Tuktoyaktuk.
 As we started our adventure with Dempster Highway in Dawson City, we covered 1134 mi (1824 km) in both directions.

 Dempster Highway Map

-It is not difficult to get lost on this route because there are no crossings to make a wrong turn.
-But be sure to pack a detailed map.
-This is an extremely isolated highway.
+Dempster Highway is an extremely isolated highway.
 You will probably be without cell service and internet for a few days.
 There aren’t many civilizations on the Dempster Highway (below, we’ll show you all the places where you’ll find them).
 It’s a wasteland.
 You will encounter wild animals more often than other travelers.
 For a trip to northern Canada and Alaska, the best map is MILEPOST.
 We don’t know a better source.
 We’ve been using it for years.
+We used it also during our Dalton Highway adventure in Alaska.

 Dempster Highway Conditions